Javanese Gamelan in the World: A Concert of Traditional and Hybrid Compositions of I.M. Harjito

 Peni Candra Rini is a composer and professor of music at Indonesia’s national Institute of the Arts.
 Candra Rini was commissioned by the Kronos Quartet for their "50 for the Future" project, creating the work "Maduswara" in 2020.
 She was also a 2023 Fulbright Visiting Artist Scholar at the University of Richmond and Virginia Commonwealth University.

 Students in the Javanese Gamelan Ensemble focus on the direct, hands-on experience of performing Central Javanese gamelan music, augmented by occasional discussions and the showing of documentary films.
-Since 1983, Wesleyan has owned one of the finest gamelan instruments in the world, a set from Yogyakarta, Indonesia.
-The instrument itself dates back to the 12th century, when the magnificent orchestra of colorful bronze gongs and metallophones, wooden xylophones, drums, bowed- and plucked-string instruments, flute, and voices first began to accompany feasts, ceremonies, and dances.
+Since 1983, Wesleyan has owned a set of gamelan instruments from Yogyakarta, Indonesia, a donation to the University from Louise Ansberry.
+The use of some of the instruments in the gamelan date back to the 12th century.
+Today, the magnificent orchestra includes colorful bronze gongs and metallophones, wooden xylophones, drums, bowed- and plucked-string instruments, flute, and voices.
+The gamelan accompanies feasts, ceremonies, and dances.

 This concert was organized by Wayne Forrest ’74, MA ’77 and is sponsored by the American Indonesian Cultural and Educational Foundation in collaboration with the Asia Society and Wesleyan University, marking the 75th anniversary of diplomatic relations between the United States and Indonesia.